clemens-it/owst/doc/INSTALL.md

     install -m 0640 -o root -g root  config/etc.sudoers.d.owst /etc/sudoers.d/owst

+# Testing

+Determine the address and type (typically DS2413 or DS2408) of your 1-Wire switch (e.g. by executing `owdir` on the command line) and insert it manually into the SQLite database.

+    echo "INSERT INTO switch (name, ow_type, ow_address, ow_pio) VALUES ('Test','DS24xx','xx.xxxxxxxxxxxx','PIO.x');" | \
+    sqlite3 /var/lib/owst/owst.sq3

+Access the web interface with your browser: http://<your.server.ip.address>/owst.
+You should see the 1-Wire Switch Timer Control listing the Test switch you previously inserted into the database.

+By clicking on the listed switch you can add, edit and delete time programs.

-# Testing with a Simulated One Wire Device
+## Testing with a Simulated 1-Wire Device

-Open the file /etc/owfs.conf in an editor and modify the line where the fake one wire devices are configured.
+If you don't have a DS2413 or DS2408 at hand you can test the setup with a simulated 1-Wire device.
+To do this, open the file /etc/owfs.conf in an editor and modify the line where the fake 1-Wire devices are configured.
 Add the device address 3A.554433221100.
 Owserver will simulate a DS2413 Dual Channel Addressable Switch with this address.

-For example:
+For instance:

     server: FAKE = DS18S20,3A.554433221100

-Restart owserver
+After editing the file, restart owserver

     systemctl restart owserver.service